Interdisciplinary Sciences

 General Education

-Interdisciplinary Science majors should satisfy the mathematics (6 sh) and science (7 sh) components of General Education with coursework taken from the recommendations shown below.
+Interdisciplinary Science majors should satisfy the mathematics (6 semester hours) and natural science (6 semester hours) components of General Education with coursework taken from the recommendations shown below.

 General Education Curriculum: